-PRELIMINARY QUESTIONS • How many persons are currently employed in your jurisdiction? • .
-Does your jurisdiction have a written policy regarding drug use in the workplace? • Does your jurisdiction administer an employee assistance, counseling, or treatment program(s) serving employees with drug problems?
-Do agencies or departments (e.g. police, fire, etc.) in your jurisdiction conduct drug testing among their applicants and/or employees?
-Yes (please turn to the NEXT PAGE and continue filling out the questionnaire).
-No, but we are considering the implementation of such a program within the next 12 months (please complete questions 3 and 6 on THIS PAGE ONLY, THEN STOP).
-No, and we are not contemplating such a program (please STOP HERE). • which applicants and/or employees in your jurisdiction might be eligible for drug testing? (please check all that apply) Health L Police L Transportation Other (please specify) Do you envision a need for Federal technical assistance in establishing your jurisdiction's drug-free workplace program? design, a training course, etc.).
+Information about State or Local Official Completing this Form: Na ne Telephone Tid ۵ Ago ncy Add iress 1.00 PRELIMINARY QUESTIONS 1.
+How many persons are currently employed in your jurisdiction?
+2. Does your jurisdiction have a written policy regarding drug use in the workplace?
+3. Does your jurisdiction administer an employee assistance, counseling, or treatment program(s) serving employees with drug problems?
+4, Do agencies or departments (e.g. police, fire, etc.) in your jurisdiction conduct drug testing among their applicants and/or employees?
+No, but we are considering the implementation of such a program within the next 12 months (please complete quertions 5 and 6 on THIS FAGE ONLY, THEN STOP).
+5. Which applicants and/or employees in your jurisdiction might be eligible for drug testing? (please check all that apply) All Corrections Courts Itealth Police Transportation Other (please specify) 5.
+Do you envision a need for Federal technical assistance in establishing your jurisdiction's drug-free workplace program?
+No Yes (please use the space below to describe your technical assistance needs in more detail, e.g. a manual on program design, a training course, etc.).

-Please return this form to: The Lazar Institute, 6726 Lucy Lane, McLean, VA 22101 If you have any questions, please call (703) 821-0900 and ask for Roberta Feldman or Raymond Milbman.
+Please return this form to: The Lazar Institute, 6726 Lucy Lane, McLean, VA 22101 If you have any questions, please call (703) 821-0900 and ask for Roberto Feldman or Raymond Milkman.